Hurricanes vs. Devils: Odds, total, moneyline - NHL Playoffs Second Round Game 2

 - When it has played with moneyline odds of -115 or shorter, Carolina is 14-9 (winning 60.9% of the time).

-- New Jersey is 4-4 when it is the underdog by -105 or longer on the moneyline.
+- New Jersey is 4-4 when it is underdogs of -105 or longer on the moneyline.

 Hurricanes Player Props